top of page

 You can use your opposite leg to apply pressure and make the massage more effective.
 Slowly roll backwards and forwards using your arms to push you.
 Make sure you cover the full length of the calf muscles from the knee to the Achilles tendon.

-Learn how to use a foam roller to massage your calves
+Using a foam roller to massage your calves.

 Dosage